tribblix/tribblix-build/README.md

 The first step is to create a distribution area and run install-pkgs to install the base.
 The list of packages in the minimal system is in the pkg-list file.
-Installation is interactive (and you can see that the created packages have one or two minor errors).
+Installation is interactive.

 The area you drop the build into ought to contain a 'dist' directory, a 'save' directory, and a 'prebuilt' directory.